ArianaTE/HELLO-WORLD/README.md

 # HELLO-COMMUNITY
-Yes, this is just another repository
+Yes, yes, this is... just another repository